Kevin Whitehead

-Kevin Francis Whitehead (born April 27, 1952 in New York City) is an American jazz critic and author.
+Kevin Francis Whitehead (born April 27, 1952) is an American jazz critic and author.

 Biography

-Whitehead studied at Oswego State University in New York, then earned a Masters in American Literature and Culture at Syracuse University.
+Born in New York City, Whitehead studied at Oswego State University in New York, then earned a Masters in American Literature and Culture at Syracuse University.
 He began writing in the early 1970s for the short-lived magazine Oswego County Times.
 In 1979, he wrote his first record review, for Joni Mitchell's Mingus.

 Since the end of the 1970s, Whitehead has been writing regularly on jazz, including for the NPR program Fresh Air with Terry Gross since 1987, as well as for newspapers and magazines such as JazzTimes, Chicago Sun-Times, Chicago Reader, Down Beat, Village Voice, and the Volkskrant.
 He lived in the Netherlands in the late 1990s.